When Emotional Triggers Arise: Finding Your Power Within

 Nothing Is Being Done To You

-• Other people’s tone determines your worth.
+Other people’s tone decides your worth.

-• Their timing determines your safety.
+Their timing determines your safety.

-• Their behavior controls your nervous system.
+Their reactions control your nervous system.

 That is a kind of emotional captivity.
 You become a slave to the pattern: trigger → story → body reaction → automatic behavior → regret.